PhonePe/mustang/README.md

 #### Index Ratification

-Ratification is a predicatble way of identifying anomalies in search results for a given index.
+Ratification is a predictable way of identifying anomalies in search results for a given index.
 Its a very detailed process that looks out for discrepancies between the search results and the scan results for all possible `Query` combinations.
 As the size of the index grows, needless to say, this will take more time and hence should be used judiciously and sparingly.
 Suggested way is to invoke ratification when changes done onto an index (such as `add`,`update`,`delete`,`replace`) are SUSPECT.

 ```java
 engine.ratify(indexName); // This triggers the ratification process in the background